sodiadrhain/algorithms-ds-practice/README.md

 - Fork current repo

-- Make sure your branch is set to default `dev`,
+- Make sure your branch is set to default `dev`

 - Checkout from `dev` to a new branch `dev-{yourName}` for example, `dev-soji`